 By: Get Out Camping and Hiking

-Don’t have a pie iron yet?
+PRO TIP Don’t have a pie iron yet?
 Check out the Rome square pie iron.
-It’s the top-rated pie iron on Amazon for good reason.
+It’s Amazon’s top-rated pie iron for good reason.
+And, it’s our chose pie iron too!

 Caprese Mountain Pie

 Looking for a little healthier pudgy pie option?!
-Yummy fresh mozz, and basil, tomatoes and just-baked bread from the Farmer’s Market tantalize the healthy eaters in your camp!
+Yummy fresh mozzie, and basil, tomatoes and just-baked bread from the Farmer’s Market tantalize the healthy eaters in your camp!

 Chicken Pot Pie